LiJiahao-Alex/www24-rebuttal/reviewer2.md

 Table 6 in the appendix is explained in Section 7.2 of the paper (519-521 lines) and Appendix A (1047-1050 lines).
 Since the three datasets have different labels, we use the numbers 0-9 as a uniform label in order to simplify the table design.
 The purpose of Table 6 is to illustrate the correspondence between the numbers 0-9 and the true labels.

 ## 4.2 Table-7,8,9
 Tables 7-9 show the experimental results performed according to Eq.1 in Section 4 of the paper (321-338 lines).
 The three tables show the AUROC, AUPRC, and best F1 score evaluation results in turn.
+Table 2 in the paper is the mean from Table 7-9 as described in Section 7.2 (541-547 lines ) and Appendix B (1052-1105 lines ).
 Our method outperforms the comparison methods in most of the molecular experiments.
 We'll add bar charts to get a better sense of how all the algorithms compare.

 # 5. Why called semantic overflow detection?